FOR IMMEDIATE RELEASE

 Louisville, Kentucky –

 Uplifting community dance experiences are being offered to help veterans and families affected by Post-Traumatic Stress Disorder (PTSD) and Brain Injuries (BI).
-A series of ten dance sessions are being held May through mid-July in Louisville Kentucky.
+A series of ten dance sessions are being held February to April in Louisville Kentucky.
 The unique opportunity features live music, small group interaction and a dance caller to lead participants through simple dances tailored to their needs.
 Veterans are welcome to bring loved ones or come alone and be partnered with friendly volunteers.
 Families and loved ones are welcome to come with or without their veteran.
 Dances are provided by Dancing Well: The Soldier Project, Inc., a non-profit organization, and are free of charge.
-Dances will be held from 6:00 – 7:30 on Tuesday nights from May 1 through July 10 at a central location in Louisville.
+Dances will be held from 6:00 – 7:30 on Tuesday nights from February 5 – April 9 at a central location in Louisville.
 (Location is kept confidential until participants pre-register).
 Older children are invited to join the dance, while free child-care is provided for younger children.
 Transportation can often be arranged to area participants upon request.

 “For veterans sometimes the isolation can be very difficult.
 What Dancing Well: The Soldier Project does, in a very beautiful way, is gets people to form partnerships in the dance,” says a local VA recovery professional.

-An ongoing scientific study of the program is examining the effect of the dancing on feelings of connectedness, mood, sleep, relationships and more.
+In a scientific study of the effects of the program on participants with PTSD, concluded in 2018, a statistically significant increase was shown in feelings of connectedness.
 This is important because isolation is a common factor in people who suffer from PTSD or brain injury.
 Isolation often leads to increased levels of depression and suicide.

 In earlier dance series with veterans in Louisville and a series offered at Ft.
 Knox with soldiers with PTSD and BI, participants reported